Last and First Men: Influences on other writers

 Arthur C. Clarke has said of Stapledon's 1930 book Last and First Men that "No other book had a greater influence on my life ...
-[It] and its successor Star Maker (1937) are the twin summits of [Stapledon's] literary career".
+[It] and its successor Star Maker (1937) are the twin summits of [Stapledon's] literary career."

 H. P. Lovecraft held the book in very high regard (though he did not say whether it influenced any of his own stories), saying in a 1936 letter to Fritz Leiber "no one ought to miss reading W. Olaf Stapledon's Last and First Men ...
 Probably you have read it.
-If not, make a bee line for library or bookstall!", and in another 1936 letter to Leiber "I'm glad to hear of your perusal of Last and First Men—a volume which to my mind forms the greatest of all achievements in the field that Master Ackerman would denominate "scientifiction".
+If not, make a bee line for library or bookstall!", and in another 1936 letter to Leiber "I'm glad to hear of your perusal of Last and First Men—a volume which to my mind forms the greatest of all achievements in the field that Master Ackerman would denominate 'scientifiction'.
 Its scope is dizzying—and despite a somewhat disproportionate acceleration of the tempo toward the end, and a few scientific inferences which might legitimately be challenged, it remains a thing of unparalleled power.
 As you say, it has the truly basic quality of a myth, and some of the episodes are of matchless poignancy and dramatic intensity."
 Finally, in a 1937 letter to Arthur Widner he said "I don't care for science fiction of the sort published in cheap magazines.
 There's no vitality in it—merely dry theories tacked on to shallow, unreal, insincere juvenile adventure stories.
 But I do like the few real masterpieces in the field—certain of H. G. Wells's novels, S. Fowler Wright's The World Below, & that marvellous piece of imagination by W. Olaf Stapledon, Last & First Men."
+Edward Guimont and Horace Smith have argued that Last and First Men served as an influence for Lovecraft's one explicitly space opera story, "In the Walls of Eryx" (1936).

 John Maynard Smith has said "A man called Olaf Stapledon was a marvellous predictor who wrote science fiction books that I read when I was 16 and that completely blew my mind; and Arthur C. Clarke put his finger on quite a number of bright thoughts.
 He and I have something in common: we both took out of the public library the same science fiction book when we were boys of about 15 or 16, which was Stapledon's Last and First Men.
 We took it out of the same country library in Porlock in Somerset.
 Whoever put that book on the shelves had a lot to answer for!"

 Sir Patrick Moore has said "The science fiction novel Last and First Men by Olaf Stapledon is immensely thought-provoking and I've read it time and time again."